About the Library

 The collection, arranged thematically in a unique subject-order designed to facilitate interdisciplinary research, makes it an essential resource for the history of the classical tradition in the Middle Ages and Early modern time and Renaissance studies.

-Short-Term Library Fellowships are available to scholars at all levels and all nationalities, including PhD candidates.
+Library Travel grants are available to scholars at all levels and all nationalities, including PhD candidates.
 The stipend will be a fixed sum of £1,000.

 Recipients will be required to attend the Library daily (Monday to Friday) for the duration of their award, where they will be allocated a desk, to be free of other significant professional obligations during their stay, and focus their research on the Library’s collections.
 Fellows will also have access to resources available in the University of London, including the Senate House Library, the Institute of Historical Research and Institute of Classical Studies libraries, and the London library.